EudyContreras/Othello-FX/README.md

 Implement a move if necessary or use the existing implementation.
 A move must extend from [Agent Move](https://github.com/EudyContreras/Othello-FX-Framework/blob/master/Othello%20FX%20Edu/src/com/eudycontreras/othello/capsules/AgentMove.java) and implement the compareTo and the IsValid methods.
 In those methods you define what makes a move better than the other as well as how you define a move as valid.
 Take a look at [Move Wrapper](https://github.com/EudyContreras/Othello-FX-Framework/blob/master/Othello%20FX%20Edu/src/com/eudycontreras/othello/capsules/MoveWrapper.java) for an example of how a move is implemented.
 Only the isValid and the compareTo method are needed by the framework but as you can see you can also create your own helper methods.

-> Example Move class which extends from AbstractMove
+> Example Move class which extends from AgentMove
 ```java

 public class ExampleMove extends AgentMove{